sartaincv/swc-wsu/readme.txt

-these are the scripts from caepentry workshop
+These are the materials from the WSU software Carpentry workshop.